Sylius/Sylius/docs/cookbook/images-on-entity.rst

 4. Add the mapping file for the ShippingMethodImage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your new entity will be saved in the databes, therefore it needs a mapping file, where you will set the ``ShippingMethod`` as the ``owner`` of the ``ShippingMethodImage``.
+Your new entity will be saved in the database, therefore it needs a mapping file, where you will set the ``ShippingMethod`` as the ``owner`` of the ``ShippingMethodImage``.

 .. code-block:: yaml